LeadingAge Wisconsin Political Action Committee (PAC)

 What is LeadingAge WI PAC?

-LeadingAge WI PAC is LeadingAge Wisconsin’s political action committee fund, which is a bi- partisan fund supported by voluntary personal contributions from members and supporters of the Association.
+LeadingAge WI PAC is LeadingAge Wisconsin’s political action committee fund, which is a bi-partisan fund supported by voluntary personal contributions from members and supporters of the Association.
 Individual contributions are pooled together and given to candidates under the LeadingAge WI PAC name.
-With the PAC, candidates do not know the individual contributors to the fund as the contribution identifies only LeadingAge Wisconsin as the donor.
+With the PAC, candidates do not know the individual contributors to the fund as the check identifies only LeadingAge Wisconsin as the donor.

 Why give to LeadingAge WI PAC?